 “China has very wisely invested in infrastructure.
-There are cities emerging before your eyes with skyscrapers, multi-family housing, highway systems, and state-of-the art transportation systems.
+There are cities emerging before your eyes with skyscrapers, multi-family housing, highway systems, and state-of-the-art transportation systems.
 That investment is growing the wealth and consumer prospects of the country.
 It’s why we see such potential there,” said Brian Sneed, Roeslein and Associates Chief Financial Officer.
 This is encouraging for many businesses who are looking to manufacture their products overseas.
 There could be some companies who are concerned about uprooting their production to China but there’s really nothing to worry about when the economy is still growing and there are third party companies like Jonble who can ensure quality control and factory inspections.

 The U.S. Commercial Service reports the Chinese food and beverage sector grew 29 percent annually between 2006 and 2011.
 That was a byproduct of growth in the country’s Gross Domestic Product (GDP) which more than quadrupled to $7.32 trillion from 2001-2011.
 A slowdown in such rapid economic growth was inevitable.
 Still, the International Monetary Fund projects Chinese GDP will grow 7.75 percent in 2013.